Grrraou/comfy-api/README.md

    - Ensure Ollama is running and accessible
    - Check the configuration page for connection status
    - Verify the Ollama URL in the configuration

+4. **Infinite Adventure Issues**
+   - Ensure both ComfyUI and Ollama are properly configured
+   - Check that the selected language is supported
+   - Verify that world and character descriptions are provided
+   - Clear browser cache if world state becomes corrupted

 ## License